Access reviews

 Why campaigns actually close.

 Completion is a product of UX and accountability.
 Reviewers see only what's theirs — no 400-row spreadsheet, no context-switching across tools.
-Owners see who hasn't completed, so nudges go to the right people.
+Overdue work chases itself: due-soon and overdue reminders fire on their own, and high-risk items escalate — reassigned through the fallback chain or routed to admins, depending on configuration — when a reviewer doesn't act, so no owner is hand-working a spreadsheet of stragglers.
 And because revocations flow through the same provisioning engine that handled the original grant, "decided to revoke" becomes "actually revoked" — with evidence — instead of a ticket lingering in someone else's queue.

 Artifact, not reconstruction